 Full Financial Assessment

-If you require a mortgage, TMP are also able find a suitable mortgage deal for you and can obtain an AIP, however, you are also able to use your own financial advisor to do this.
+If you require a mortgage, TMP are able find a suitable mortgage deal for you and can obtain an AIP, however, you are also able to use your own financial advisor to do this.
 An AIP is a document from a mortgage lender confirming what amount they are prepared to lend to you and under what terms for a shared ownership mortgage.

 We would also recommend at this stage that you research what solicitor you would like to use and obtain an estimate fee for their work on your purchase.